 Even though Malta is a small place, where you stay can make a huge difference in how you get around.
-If you plan on exploring as much as you can of the island, I highly suggest you stay somewhere with easy and efficient public transport.
-Valletta would be best as the main bus terminus is based here, with buses leading to every part of the island starting and ending their journeys here.
+If you plan on exploring as many sites and places of interest as you can, I highly suggest you stay somewhere with easy and efficient public transport.

+In this regard, Valletta would be best as the main bus terminus is based here, with buses leading to every part of the island starting and ending their journeys here.
 Do take note that although you’ll find the correct bus to take you there, visiting sandy beaches up in the North of the island still means a lengthy bus ride.
-If spending every day at the beach is not your priority, Valletta is a great spot to be in as it hosts multiple restaurants, bars, pubs, shops, museums and historical sites, and other entertainment venues.
+If spending every day at the beach is not a priority, Valletta is a great spot to be in as it hosts multiple restaurants, bars, pubs, shops, museums and historical sites, and other entertainment venues.

 Alternatively, if you’re planning to spend most of your time visiting the popular sandy beaches you’ve seen photos of before booking your trip to Malta, you’ll likely be better off staying somewhere up North.
 Mellieħa, Qawra, Buġibba, Xemxija, and St Paul’s Bay are all good options, with beautiful seaside views, lovely promenades, and great restaurants and bars to keep you entertained when you’re not in the water.

-Read more here: Where to Stay in Malta
+Read more here: Where to Stay in Malta.